 BPA stands for bisphenol A and is a chemical that can be found in certain plastics that are sometimes used in the packaging of food and drinks.
 Because BPA mimics estrogen, some researchers believe that BPA can have negative health effects, and these effects may pose the biggest threat to infants and unborn babies.
 If you are concerned about BPA, avoid water bottles with the recycling codes 3 or 7 because these may contain polycarbonate — the type of plastic known to contain bisphenol A.

 Are Metal or Glass Bottles Safe?

 If you are going to use a metal bottle, make sure it is stainless steel and not aluminum because they may not contain the liner that is required to meet food grade requirements.
 Freezing or heating stainless steel is not recommended since it can alter the shape.
 Glass bottles do not contain BPA, and although some are shatter-proof, they are not recommended as a first option for kids.

 In addition to looking for BPA-free water bottles made of safe plastics, stainless steel, or glass, make sure your kids know not to share water bottles with anyone because it can lead to the spread of germs.
 Most importantly, make sure you and your kids are drinking plenty of water this season to beat the heat and promote overall health.

-To find out how you can make sure your child stays healthy this summer and is off to a good start for the upcoming school year, visit the Children’s Hospital of Pittsburgh of UPMC website or call 412-692-5325 to schedule an appointment.
+To find out how you can make sure your child stays healthy this summer and is off to a good start for the upcoming school year, visit the UPMC Children’s Hospital of Pittsburgh or call 412-692-5325 to schedule an appointment.